microsoft/pxt-microbit/docs/projects/guitar/lightsensor.md

 **Set the *plot bar graph* value *up to* = *255* **

 ## Step 2: Test the light required to move the bar graph height

+*graphing light input*
 https://youtu.be/pqU7bTcfQ_s
 Experiment to see the effect on graph height when the **plot bar graph** value ***up to*** is changed